DamienIrving/cmdline_provenance/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

-If our output file is a self-describing file format (i.e. a format that carries its metadata with it), then we can include our new log in the file metadata.
+If our output file is a self-describing file format (i.e. a format that carries its metadata with it), we can include our new log in the file metadata.
 For instance, a common convention in weather and climate science is to include the command log in the global history attribute of netCDF data files.
 If we were using the `iris <https://scitools.org.uk/iris/docs/latest/>`_